jtclarkjr/go-project-quickopen/README.md

 ---

-2. move `main.go` and `go.mod` files to user directory (~/) or projects directory so don't have to go into this folder to run quick open
+2. move `main.go` file to user directory (~/) or projects directory so don't have to go into this folder to run quick open

 xcode: